 To qualify for rebates of up to $5,000 under the Actsmart Business Energy and Water Program, businesses need to:

 * be operating in the ACT

-If your business qualifies, the ACT Government will cover half the cost (up to $5,000*) of upgrades to more sustainable systems for lighting, heating or cooling, refrigeration, toilets and/or tapware.
+If your business qualifies, the ACT Government will cover half the cost (up to $5,000*) of upgrades to more sustainable systems for lighting, appliances, heating or cooling, refrigeration, insulating, toilets and tapware.

 It’s easy to get started in the Actsmart Business Energy and Water Program.
-Simply complete this straightforward, two-page Registration Form PDF (121.0 KB).
+Simply complete this straightforward, two-page Registration Form.

 If accepted, an Actsmart energy assessor will: